basilegithub/Multiple-Polynomial-Quadratic-Sieve-C/README.txt

 Here are the following parameters you can edit in the config file:

-- flag_parallel_sieve : If 0, only one CPU is used for sieving.
-Else, all the available CPUs are used for sieving.
+- nb_cpu_sieve : Sets the number of cpu used in the sieving step.

 - flag_batch_smooth : If 0, the trial division (naive) test is used.
 Else, the batch smoothness test is used.